aadityaguptaa/aadityaguptaa/README.md

 **Talking about Personal Stuff:**

-- 👨‍💻 Mostly working on ❤️Android ❤️Kotlin 🔥Firebase!
+- 👨‍💻 Mostly working on ❤️Android ❤️Kotlin
 - 👨🏻‍💻 I’m looking to collaborate on cool projects;
 - 💬 Ask me anything, happy to help;
 <br/>